 From parks to paths along the bayous, Houston has tons of great spots to go for a run.
 But if you're not sure where to start, we've got you.
 Here’s a list of the go-to spots to lace up and work up a sweat in H-Town.

 If you like running by innovative art installations while the smell of donuts and fried chicken wafts through the air (easy now; you have running to do), try the Heights Boulevard Trail.
 The boulevard is lined with works of art that are switched up every few months, so you’ll always get something a little different.
 Plus, this route is part of the annual Houston Heights 5K, one of the fastest 5ks in town!
-Fitt Tip: After your run, check out Lee’s Fried Chicken & Donuts for the aforementioned treats.
+Fitt Tip: after your run, check out Sam’s Fried Chicken & Donuts for the aforementioned treats.

 If museums and monuments are your thing, give this two-mile route in Hermann Park a try.
 Blooming in the heart of Houston’s Museum District, this outdoor destination gives runners unique scenery, lots to explore, and great photo ops, including the Houston Zoo, rose garden, and even a replica of the Washington Monument — complete with a reflecting pool.
 And when you’re done with your monument tour, check out the hill at the Miller Theatre for some intense hill repeats!

 Named after the 41st President of the United States, George H.W.
 Bush, this 7,800-acre area is the perfect place to escape the hustle and bustle of downtown.
 You’ll find the trailhead for this paved route at the west end of the Terry Hershey Park Trail.
 From there you'll take you on a scenic run through the woods and along swamps.
 Fitt Tip: this run trail doesn’t loop, so make sure you have enough time to double back once you reach the end.